 - Key decision criteria

 Section 7: Relationship Goals and Strategy

-Using the org chart from Section three and the motivations from Section six, determine which relationship target has the greatest opportunity for engagement, focusing on those who can provide the most productive outcomes for the customer’s business and your own.
+Using the organizational chart from section three and the motivations from section six, determine which relationship target has the greatest opportunity for engagement.
+Focus on those who can provide the most productive outcomes for the customer’s business and your own.

 Section 8: Sales Opportunities, Targets, and Risks

 Once you’ve documented your customer’s objectives, motivations, and key relationships, determine the products/services that will help them attain their goals.
-List revenue goals and identify blockers (both internal and external) to shared-value realization.
+List revenue goals and identify blockers — internal and external.

-In this section, it can be easy to gloss over the final bullet -- operational restrictions -- however, this exercise can illuminate friction in service/product delivery and reveal opportunity for automation and processes that can impact your entire book of business.
+It can be easy to gloss over the final bullet — operational restrictions.
+However, this exercise can illuminate friction in service/product delivery and reveal opportunities for automation and processes that can impact your entire book of business.